Flexible working capital loans

-Spotcap's business loans are in the form of credit line.
-A credit line is an amount of credit that a borrower can 'drawdown' from when they need it.
+Spotcap's business loans are provided in the form of a credit line.
 Here is the process and how it works.

 Our business loans suit many purposes

 We’re trusted by thousands of businesses

 Finance from Spotcap enabled us to grow.
 Having the support of someone believing in your vision just left us feeling great.

 What is working capital?

 - Working capital is the cash available to cover the day-to-day expenses of running a business, including paying staff, replenishing stock and covering overheads.
 It is often considered a measure of business efficiency and the short-term financial health of a business.